 The federal tax on a Roth IRA conversion will be collected by the IRS with the rest of your income taxes due on the return you file for the year of the conversion.
 The ordinary income generated by a Roth IRA conversion generally can be offset by losses and deductions reported on the same tax return.

 It's usually considered a good idea to avoid using the funds that are being converted from within your Roth to pay the tax on a conversion.
 By doing so, you will have less left in the account to potentially grow tax-free and, if you are under 59½, you'll also incur the 10% penalty on the amount you don't convert to the Roth IRA.

-You may be required to make estimated tax payments in the year of the conversion, before you do your return.
+You may be required to make estimated tax payments in the year of the conversion, before you file your annual return.